Faithful-Resource-Pack/Docs/pages/manuals/branding-guidelines.md

 <img src="/images/manuals/branding-guidelines/monochrome_logos.png" class="center">

-All our logos should always retain their pixel art form.
-Even when using the monochrome logo, don't simplify the shape into vectors.
+All our logos should always retain their pixel art form—don't simplify the shape into vectors.

 <img src="/images/manuals/branding-guidelines/no_vectors.png" class="center">
-<i class="center">Left: Correct depiction of the Faithful monochrome logo.
+<i class="center">Left: Correct depiction of the Faithful logo.
 Right: Incorrect depiction.</i>

 Finally, our logos should always be centered based on their main hexagonal part.
 The numbers and symbols in the bottom-right corner should not be taken into account when positioning.